bwharris1125/WaveTap_SDR/README.md

 ## Getting Started

-- Use the provided setup script (`init_env.sh`) to initialize your Python environment and install dependencies.
+- Use the provided setup script (`dev-env/init_env.sh`) to initialize your Python environment and install dependencies.
 - All code is primarily written in Python, with open source libraries as needed.

 ## Installation